adrys-lab/antaeus/README.md

                 - update the invoice as PAID in DB
             - If charge operation is false -> Means the customer has no balance
                 - so proceed to set this customer as ACTIVE false in our DB
-                    - This decision could be different, by trying that invoice charge more times, would be an appropiate soution too.
+                    - This decision could be different, by trying that invoice charge more times, which would be an apropiate solution too.
-                    - But setting the customer as NOT ACTIVE, and notifying him, would allow the customer to act uppon his criteria.
+                    - But setting the customer as NOT ACTIVE, and notifying him (via mail), would allow the customer to act uppon his criteria.
                     - Until customer is again ACTIVE, the customer would no have access to our Company business services.
                 - Also send an email to the customer to notify this new status
             - If charge operation throws CustomerNotFoundException or CurrencyMismatchException